CodeCoachJS/js_pro_main_site/README.md

 npx supabase db reset
 ```

-This should seed the database for local development
+This should seed the database for local development.

 ---